javimarlop/sextante/trunk/docs/rst/source/3rdParty.rst

 SAGA algorithms can be run from SEXTANTE if you have SAGA installed in your system and you configure SEXTANTE properly so it can find SAGA executables.
-In particular, the SAGA command–line executable is needed to run SAGA algorithms.
+In particular, the SAGA command-line executable is needed to run SAGA algorithms.
 SAGA binaries are not included with SEXTANTE, so you have to download and install the software yourself.
 Please check the SAGA website at for more information.
 SAGA 2.0.8 is needed.